ichor-dev/prorialize/README.md

 ```

 ## Docs
-The Dokka docs can be found on [GitHub Pages](https://ichor-dev.github.io/prorialize/).
+The docs can be found on [GitHub Pages](https://ichor-dev.github.io/prorialize/).